 “Graham Baates” is a pen name used by a 15-year active U.S. Army veteran who spent most of his time in the tactical side of the Intelligence community including tours in Afghanistan and Iraq.
 Post-Army, Graham spent some time in the 3-Gun circuit before becoming a full-time NRA Certified defensive handgun instructor and now works as an industry writer while curating a YouTube channel on the side.

-A Las Vegas stabbing suspect was shot after repeatedly ignoring commands to drop his knife...
+A Las Vegas stabbing suspect was shot after repeatedly ignoring officers' commands to drop...

 by Tactical-Life / Aug 31, 2018